lspss93189/scrappybara/docs/document.md

 # Document

-> Class that represents an output of the Pipeline.
+> Class: output of the Pipeline.

 ## Example